anonym00se/revolter-firefox/README.md

  - Tor Project (Certificate error, otherwise works fine)
  - Twitch (Currently chat only)

-The following websites do not, and probably will not, work:
+The following websites currently do not work and probably never will:
  - Reddit
  - Twitter